-I collaborate with artists interested in natural science and the geosciences in particular.
-Projects vary from long-lasting interactions to meetings, discussions, and essays related to the interface between geology and art.
+I collaborate with artists interested in geoscience.
+The projects vary from long-lasting interactions, to meetings, discussions, and essays related to the interface between geology and art.
 In addition, I use my own photos in my outreach, for instance in my last books (Et land av stein, 2022; Under asfalten, 2020), focusing on how I as a geologist view rocks and the surface of the Earth.
 I also make my own prints.
 Here are some of my past and ongoing activities.